 Background and the role of Regional and Local Authorities

-The reasons behind creation of this working group lies on the increasing demand from Members States of a common strategy for the integration of third country nationals.
+The reasons behind the creation of this working group lie on the increasing demand from Members States of a common strategy for the integration of third country nationals.
 Most of EU countries have given home to a large number of refugees and asylum seekers during the last months and years.
 The countries with high immigration figures, their regions and municipalities are right now at a crucial stage: they have to find ways to quickly integrate immigrants and refugees into society and the world of work in order to allow people a structured and financially independent life and to ensure that societies can cope with the large number of new citizens.

 Purpose of the working group